 Entering your late twenties is such a horrible thing!
 It feels like the whole world is taunting about your age.

 Your family is no help and friends?
 Well, literally half of my friends got married this past year and must I say they all seem to be HAPPILY married including my EX!

 Did you get the memo?
-Well, to soothe my poor aching heart I tuned in my favorite artists.
-I thought listening to their music will cheer me like it always have.
+Well, to soothe my poor aching heart I tuned into my favorite artists.
+I thought listening to their music will cheer me like it always has.